 Certificates are offered in the following areas:

-Overview: The Certificate in Africana Literatures is designed for majors in all colleges as well as non-degree seeking students who wish to engage in a focused study of Africana literatures, acquire appreciation and knowledge of these literatures, and have that knowledge formally recognized in their academic record.
+Overview: The Certificate in Africana Literatures is designed for majors in all colleges as well as non-degree seeking students who wish to engage in a focused study of Africana literature, acquire appreciation and knowledge of this literature, and have that knowledge formally recognized in their academic record.

 Agricultural Sustainability and Food Biosecurity

 Overview: The certificate is designed to enhance majors within the Integrative Biology Department, particularly majors in Environmental Biology.
 It addresses a national need for increased agricultural training opportunities outside Land Grant institutions.
 The certificate will enhance the student's academic growth, facilitate the student's use of academic training to address important societal problems and improve the student's prospects of finding gainful employment.